phac-nml-phrsd/provoc/README.md

 [![License:
 MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-PROportions of Variants of Concern using counts, coverage, and a variant matrix.
+PROportions of Variants of Concern using counts, coverage, and a lineage definition matrix.

 Builds and diagnoses a model based on:

 - Counts: The number of times a given mutation was observed.
-- Coverage: The number of times the position of a given variant was read.
+- Coverage: The number of times the position of a given mutation was read.
-- Mutation names: whatever format you want, as long as they match the names in the Variant Matrix.
+- Mutation names: whatever format you want, as long as they match the names in the lineage definition matrix.
-- Variant Matrix: A matrix where the row names are variants, the column names are mutations, and the entries are 1 if the row variant has the column mutation and 0 otherwise.
+- Lineage definition matrix: A matrix where the row names are lineage, the column names are mutations, and the entries are 1 if the row lineage has the column mutation and 0 otherwise.
   - For example: Usher Barcodes
   - All current methods accept fractional entries.

 # Usage

-There are two steps to using this software: create the mutation definitions and run the model(s).
+There are two steps to using this software: create the lineage definitions and run the model(s).

-If not specified, the mutation definitions uses hardcoded definitions from the [cov-lineages/constellations](https://github.com/cov-lineages/constellations) repo, which contains the representative mutations that were identified by the PANGO team.
-The mutation definitions must have names that match what exists in the data.
+If not specified, the lineage definitions uses hardcoded definitions from the [cov-lineages/constellations](https://github.com/cov-lineages/constellations) repo, which contains the representative mutations that were identified by the PANGO team.
+The lineage definitions must have names that match what exists in the data.

 ``` r